 Understanding the ESG concept: Why is ESG reporting important?

 As mentioned, ESG reporting is a form of risk management to address business risks across three areas: The environment, society, and governance.

 To fully understand the importance of ESG reporting, you must first understand the importance of ESG in a general sense.

 ESG gained significant world attention following the publication of the report Who Cares Wins: Connecting Financial Markets to a Changing World.

 This report saw its roots in Socially Responsible Investing (SRI), dating back several decades.
 Evolving from SRI, in 2004, UN Secretary Kofi Annan asked major financial institutions to partner with the UN and the International Finance Corporation.
 The aim of this partnership was to identify ways to integrate environmental, social, and governance concerns into capital markets.
 The resulting Who Cares Wins report was published, outlining the concept of ESG and showcasing how ESG investments made good business sense.

 Had Valeant Pharmaceuticals followed a proper ESG strategy with clear ESG reporting, they would have avoided such controversy.
-They would have also been better able to respond to the incidents that occurred.

 Why is ESG reporting important?

 ESG reporting is the documentation side of ESG.
 In this next section we list the benefits of this documentation to communicate why ESG reporting is important.